Hezekiah Leonard Clark Jr.: Sports

 Clark enjoyed participating in track and field, judo, karate, boxing and shooting.
 His shooting career started on a unit rifle range in 1961, and two months later he won the U.S. Marine Corps Rifle Championship.
 He participated in numerous Rifle and Pistol shooting competitions, earning 57 National and World Pistol Records, many Rifle and Pistol State Championships, Regional, Service, and Inter Service Championships, U.S. Army Pistol Champion, U.S. National Pistol Champion, and International Championship.

 He was a member of the 1972 Olympic gold-medalist teams in free pistol and center fire pistol and was silver medalist in the center fire pistol individual competition.
 Clark was the only triple medalist for the USA Marksmen.
 He won the U.S. Marine Corps Rifle Team Championship (Lloyd Trophy) and tied the Marine match record for 600 yards.
 Of national records kept since 1882, as of 2014 he is one of only 34 to reach the august position of triple distinguished shooter, for Rifle, Pistol and International competitions.

 Clark won the President's Hundred Tab with both the Rifle and the Pistol.
 He achieved the Lifetime Super Masters Classification, Pistol Shooter.
 SFC Hezekiah Clark who was assigned to the Army's famed Marksmanship Training Unit at Fort Benning, Georgia, was described as "the hottest gun on the pistol circuit" after his victory in the International Center Fire Pistol Match, where he fired a very credible 592 out of 600 points in the dual stage event.

 SFC Hezekiah Clark, New Orleans, Louisiana, snatched the lead in the Mid-Winter Pistol Champions at the Tampa Police Range.
 He won all three matches that he entered that year, posting 1769 points of a possible 1800 in eight matches.
 SFC Hezekiah Clark, New Orleans, Louisiana, refused to fold under pressure and captured the 35th annual Mid-Winter Championship moving away from a star-studded field of 269 of the country's best pistol shooters.
 He chalked up a two-day total of 2,655 points of a possible 2,700.

-Clark received a letter of congratulations on August 16, 1969, from James E. Fitzmorris Jr., Lieutenant Governor, State of Louisiana, having earned the rating of Master Shooter, the highest rating of the National Rifle Association (NRA), and being a member of the United States World's Championship Team.
+Clark received a letter of congratulations on August 16, 1969, from James E. Fitzmorris Jr., Lieutenant Governor, State of Louisiana, having earned the rating of Master Shooter, the highest rating of the National Rifle Association of America (NRA), and being a member of the United States World's Championship Team.